Skip to Main Content

 Neighborhood Libraries

 Neighborhood Library collections offer general interest materials on a variety of subjects to support the needs of the neighborhoods served.
-Because these collections float system wide, the collection shares a common core of titles including popular and classic books, high-demand magazines, and basic reference sources.
-Beyond this core, collections vary considerably from branch to branch depending on the size of the agency and community needs.
+Because these collections float system-wide, the collection shares a common core of titles including popular and classic books, and basic print reference sources.
+Beyond this core, collections vary considerably from branch to branch depending on the size of the agency (HPL Location) and community needs.
 Branches of any size may develop collection strength in particular languages.

-The Library maintains several research collections of a specialized nature, including:
+The Library maintains several research collections of a specialized nature in each of the History Research Centers, these include:

-• The African American Library at the Gregory School
+• African American History Research Center at the Gregory School

 These unique collections are intended for research into specialized topics; selection of materials for these collections is not subject to all of the criteria established elsewhere in the policy for the Library’s general collections.